 Computer Engineering or Computer Science

 Computer science is offered by the Faculty of Arts & Science at the University of Toronto.
-It is primarily concerned with the progamming side of computers as well as computational theory, numerical analysis and artificial intelligence.
-Computer engineering is offered by the Faculty of Applied Science & Engineering at U of T, which means you will be an engineer when you graduate.
+It is primarily concerned with the programming side of computers as well as computational theory, numerical analysis, etc. Computer engineering is offered by the Faculty of Applied Science & Engineering at U of T, which means you will be an engineer when you graduate.
 Computer engineering students learn the hardware and software of computers.
 They study computer architecture and how computers can be used in industry, medicine and other systems, like communications or transit systems.
 They can choose from many areas of study including electronics, photonics, energy systems, electromagnetics, communication networks, nano engineering, biomedical engineering, to name just a few.

 The computer engineering program at U of T allows students to focus their studies in the area of computers that most interests them.
-The Faculty of Applied Science & Engineering is a small Faculty within the University of Toronto.
-As such, students get to know each other very well.
-They attend the same classes, work together in labs and create design projects with their fellow engineering students.
+The ECE Department is within the Faculty of Applied Science & Engineering at the University of Toronto.
+As such, students get to know each other very well — they attend the same classes, work together in labs and create design projects with their fellow engineering students.